'The Right People:' Popular Dune Bird Winery Changes Hands

 They wanted a true community gathering place that was open later than other wineries and provided plenty for people who might not like wine all that much (even though their wine has garnered rave reviews).

 “What was really important to us was creating more than something that was just centered on wine,” she says.
 “We wanted something centered on hospitality, something that created a gathering place.
-And what was more important than ever during that period of time than ever was the face-to-face.
-How do we help this community develop relationship?
+And what was more important than ever during that period of time was the face-to-face.
+How do we help this community develop relationships?
 How do we get people off their couch and out of their house where they've been stuck for two years of COVID?”

 An intense focus on the right staff was also key to the Dune Bird success, Nicole says.